mjbp/storm-tab-accordion/README.md

 ##Browser support
 This is module has both es6 and es5 distributions.
 The es6 version should be used in a workflow that transpiles.

-The es5 version depends unpon Object.assign, element.classList, and Promises so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfils for Array functions and eventListeners.
+This module depends upon Object.assign, element.classList, and Promises, available in all evergreen browsers. ie9+ is supported with polyfills, ie8+ will work with even more polyfills for Array functions and eventListeners.

 ##Dependencies
 None